 What in the world am I doing?
 How am I going to do this ?

 Every moment after that was painstakingly spent waiting for clients to come in.
 The next big milestone in Practicum is securing your first client.
-Once I did, everything started to shift.
+I created an email account associated with my site so potential clients could contact me directly for services.
+Once I began receiving emails from families and individuals seeking therapy, I quickly realized I had no idea what I was supposed to say.
+I met with my clinical supervisor, and together we reviewed the key components of initial client outreach: a warm greeting, addressing the heart of the inquiry, sharing availability, and offering a 15-minute phone consultation.
+After that, everything began to shift.
+Following a month of consistent marketing, I secured my first client.
 That’s when I could finally focus on the heart of the work — being fully present, creating space for others, and holding their hand through their suffering.
 I learned something simple but powerful: you don’t need ten clients to feel like a therapist.
 Sometimes, two or three is enough to remind you why you’re here, and in my case only one.

 Leave a comment